 GTDT: Looking ahead, how busy do you expect the PPP space in the United States to be over the next couple of years?

-ARJ: About a dozen PPP projects in the United States are currently at the stage where a preferred proponent has been selected and the winner is working its way towards financial close.
+ARJ: About 20 PPP projects in the United States are currently at the stage where a preferred proponent has been selected and the winner is working its way towards financial close.
 This includes transactions such as the Los Angeles International Airport Automated People Mover, the Florida I-395 Corridor and the Westchester County Airport.
-There are about another dozen or so projects for which the proponent shortlist has been issued and that have already received bids and await the award, or are scheduled to receive bids in the relatively near future.
-This includes the LAX Consolidated Rent-A-Car project, Michigan I-75 Modernization and the I-10 Mobile Bridge and Bayway Widening.
-Barring issues with governmental approvals of the final PPP agreements and delays in the procurement schedules, this by itself should create a pipeline of transactions for the next year or two that maintains the current level of activity on a par with prior years.
+There are about another 20 or so projects for which the proponent shortlist has been issued and that have already received bids and await the award, or are scheduled to receive bids in the relatively near future.
+This includes the I-10 Mobile Bridge, Bayway Widening and the San Francisco Broadband P3 project.
+Barring issues with governmental approvals of the final PPP agreements and delays in the procurement schedules, this by itself should create a pipeline of transactions for the next year or two that maintains the current level of activity on a par with previous years.

 In addition, there are currently many proposed PPP projects, in pre-procurement or RFQ stages, that by their nature should be of significant interest to private parties.
 This would indicate that a pipeline for an even longer term is being created.
-Projects of this type that come to mind include the City of San Francisco Broadband Network, I-285 West Wall Express Lane, and the Hudson River Tunnel Replacement (Gateway).
+Projects of this type that come to mind include the Honolulu Rail Transit P3, and the Hudson River Tunnel Replacement (Gateway).
 The current administration has put forward its plan to invest up to $1 trillion in infrastructure.
 Unfortunately, the plan is far from taking a full shape.
 Furthermore, most PPP projects are the purview of the state and local governments, and it is unclear whether the federal government’s intention to flood the market with additional funds will in fact bring additional financeable projects to the table that can take the form of PPP transactions.

 As previously discussed, more states continue to enact or further develop their PPP legislation, broadening the scope of potential transactions.
 Moreover, states that have already been successful with their transportation PPP projects continue to expand their PPP programmes to other sectors.
 We are seeing a growing interest in social infrastructure, water and broadband projects, not only from granting authorities, but also from developers, equity investors and financing parties.
 We believe that this trend will continue to the extent that granting authorities hit the sweet spot on the size of project value.
-States have started to pack their pipelines with these kinds of projects, many of which remain in the viability study stage, but some of which have made it to procurement, or even to commercial and financial close, such as the the Washington DC Street Light Modernization, the Pennsylvania Turnpike Broadband Network, various University of California student accommodation projects, the Long Beach Civic Center, and perhaps the most salient one at this time, the UC Merced Campus Expansion.
+States have started to pack their pipelines with these kinds of projects, many of which remain in the viability study stage, but some of which have made it to procurement, or even to commercial and financial close, such as the Kansas Prisons P3, various state university student accommodation projects, the Long Beach Civic Center and, perhaps the most salient one at this time, the UC Merced Campus Expansion.